-INFORMATION ABOUT ACCESSING YOUR HEALTH RECORDS AND RAISING A CONCERN ABOUT HEALTH PROFESSIONALS.
+INFORMATION ABOUT ACCESSING YOUR HEALTH RECORDS AND MAKING A COMPLAINT ABOUT YOUR EXPERIENCE.

 If you or your partner or child has suffered injury through birth trauma, you may need support and guidance from a range of different professionals to work through what has happened.
 Potentially, this could include health professionals (midwife, doctor, nurse, physiotherapist, psychologist, etc), counsellors, as well as legal advisors.